lathammatt/sql_exercises/chinookrequests.md

 #### Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for Invoice ID 37.

-SELECT COUNT(InvoiceID) FROM InvoiceLine
+SELECT COUNT(InvoiceId) FROM InvoiceLine
 WHERE InvoiceID = "37"

 #### Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for each Invoice.

-SELECT COUNT(InvoiceID) FROM InvoiceLine
+SELECT COUNT(InvoiceId) FROM InvoiceLine
-GROUP BY InvoiceID
+GROUP BY InvoiceId

 #### Provide a query that includes the track name with each invoice line item.

-SELECT InvoiceLine.*, Track.Name FROM InvoiceLine
+SELECT InvoiceLine./*, Track.Name FROM InvoiceLine
 JOIN Track ON InvoiceLine.TrackId = Track.TrackId

 #### Provide a query that includes the purchased track name AND artist name with each invoice line item.